willemt/typed-graphql/README.rst

 What
 ----
+What if writing types for your GraphQL resolvers resulted in you defining your schema?

-Use Python types to help create Graphql schemas in less code.
+Use Python types to create GraphQL schemas in less code.

 typed-graphl is a thin layer over graphql-core.